-- From the Configure box, select Manually. - Type your IP address in the IP Address box. - Type your subnet mask in the Subnet mask box. - Type the IP address of your ZyXEL G-220 v2 in the Router address box. - 5 Click Apply Now and close the window. - 6 Turn on your ZyXEL G-220 v2 and restart your computer (if prompted).
+- From the Configure box, select Manually. - Type your IP address in the IP Address box. - Type your subnet mask in the Subnet mask box. - Type the IP address of your gateway in the Router address box if you have one.

+5 Click Apply Now and close the window.

+6 Restart your computer (if prompted).